TianjianHCI/TianjianHCI.github.io/_pages/about.md

 - *2023, 2024*, The second-grade scholarship.
 Sun Yat-sen University.

 # Educations
-- *2025.08 - present*, PhD in Computational Media and Arts
+- *2025.08 - present*, PhD student in Computational Media and Arts, HKUST(GZ).
 - *2021.09 - 2025.06*, Bacholar in School of Computer Science and Engineering, Sun Yat-sen University.

 # Life